 Sarah is developing a strong reputation in the field of education law and was recently ranked as an "up and coming" barrister in education law in Chambers and Partners.
 Sarah's expertise in education overlaps closely with related areas of her practice in public law and local government law and planning.
 Sarah has served as a school governor and led a successful campaign against cuts to short breaks provision for disabled children.

 "Sarah Sackman is an extremely thorough, confident and competent advocate.
 Sources predict a fine future for her.''
-Education Law, Chambers and Partners, 2014
+Chambers and Partners, Education Law

 Sarah advises and litigates on education law issues in relation to maintained and independent schools, universities and all other educational institutions.
 Sarah accepts instructions on: